How to use multiple popups

 Different physical objects also help create a certain atmosphere that’s inviting, encouraging you to stick around.
 It’s why it’s one of your favorite shopping haunts.

-Why not apply that same logic to your site?
-You want to emulate that one-to-one feel on your website as much as possible, without bombarding your visitors.
+Why not apply that same logic virtually?
+You want to emulate a one-to-one feel on your website as much as possible, without bombarding your visitors.

 Develop a multi-popup plan

-Viewing popups as just a website add-on is a short-sighted view.
+Viewing popups as just an add-on is a short-sighted view.
 When you see them as another avenue for your visitors to experience your brand, developing them takes a little extra care.

 Follow these steps to get your multi-popup approach on the right track.